M0NsTeRRR/wsl-ansible/README.md

 generateResolvConf = true
 ```

+Create `~/.ssh` folder for root and user
+Add private and public keys

 #  Run
 The playbook must be runned as user (not root)
 `ansible-playbook -i localhost, deploy.yml --ask-become-pass`